101 Reasons to Move to New Hampshire

 New Hampshire's first-in-the-nation primary provides significant leverage in the national debate.

-Independent voters comprise 40% of the New Hampshire electorate, attesting to the citizens' spirit of independence and dissatisfaction with major parties.
+Independent voters comprise about 43% of the New Hampshire electorate, attesting to the citizens' spirit of independence and dissatisfaction with major parties.

 New Hampshire has a long tradition of local control through town meetings, where town citizens vote on their budgets line-by-line, in the form of warrants.